Open Banking for Real Estate: The Complete Guide

 - •Irrevocable transfers.
 Once a payment clears, it cannot be disputed or reversed by the payer—eliminating chargeback fraud.

 As of 2026, PSD2 compliance across European banks has reached 94%, with 33.1 million users in the UK alone actively using open banking services.
+The framework has expanded beyond Europe, with markets including Australia, Brazil, and Singapore implementing open banking regimes based on the PSD2 model.

 Why Real Estate Is Uniquely Suited for Open Banking

 - •High transaction values amplify cost savings.
 A €950 monthly rent payment processed via card incurs a €24 fee (2.5% average).
-Via open banking: €4.
+Processed via open banking, the same payment costs €4.
+For a single tenant, the difference is marginal.
 For a portfolio of 500 units, this is €119,700 in annual savings.
+For a commercial real estate operator managing lease payments exceeding €10,000 per transaction, cost savings approach tens of thousands per transaction annually.

 Cost Comparison: Open Banking vs. Cards vs. Direct Debit